hugo-pb/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+(This is not a tamplate.
+After evaluation this will be move to its own repository.)

 Great project for practicing HTML, CSS, JS, jQuery and AJAX front-end skills, and Node, Express back-end skills.